-UNC Kenan-Flagler has long had five core values: excellence, leadership, teamwork, integrity and community.
-“This year, we brought these values to life for UPB students by going through extensive exercises describing our students when they are at their best,” says Melwani.
+UNC Kenan-Flagler has long had six core values: excellence, leadership, integrity, inclusion, community and teamwork.
+“This year, we brought these values to life for UBP students by going through extensive exercises describing our students when they are at their best,” says Melwani.
 “The work resulted in a re-articulation of our core values that students can connect with – six new guiding principles introduced to students during orientation.”

 The guiding principles are:

 The new students self-assessed on these principles and will use them to guide their decision-making on how to spend their time at UNC Kenan-Flagler.